yuho-yuho/bibTeX_database/README.md

 # BibTeX-Database
-A personal database for quick addition of citations.
+A personal database for painless adding of citations.

 This is not an interface to OverLeaf but only for local usage.